-How your due date is calculated is often confusing and different from what you expect.
-Pregnancy is 40 weeks or 280 days long, starting from the first day of the last menstrual period.
-This means that at the time of conception, a woman is already two weeks pregnant.
+How your due date is calculated is often confusing and different from what you might expect.
+Pregnancy is 40 weeks, or 280 days, long when measuring from the first day of the last menstrual period.
+But conception occurs usually two weeks after the first day of the last menstrual period.
+This means that at the time of conception, a woman is already two weeks pregnant when measured this way.
 This assumes that her menstrual cycles are 28 days apart.

 There are plenty of pregnancy due date apps and calculators that will tell you your estimated due date (EDD) based upon the first day of your last menstrual period (LMP).
 There’s even one on the front page of wonderfulpregnancy-com.preview-domain.com.
 Calculating your EDD from your LMP assumes a few things: